jdidion/atropos/README.md

 First install dependencies:

 * Required
-    * Python 3.3+ (python 2.x is NOT supported) - note: we have identified a possible bug in python 3.4.2 that causes random segmentation faults.
-We think this mainly affects unit testing (and thus specifically test on 3.4.3).
+    * Python 3.4+ (python 2.x is NOT supported) - note: we have identified a possible bug in python 3.4.2 that causes random segmentation faults.
+We think this mainly affects unit testing (and thus specifically test on 3.4.3.
 If you encounter this bug, we recommend upgrading to a newer python version.
-    * Cython 0.25.2+ (`pip install Cython`)
+    * Cython 0.25.2+
+    * xphyle 3.0.6+
 * Optional
     * pytest (for running unit tests)
-    * progressbar2 or tqdm (progressbar support)
+    * progressbar2 or tqdm (for progressbar support)
-    * pysam (SAM/BAM input)
+    * pysam (for SAM/BAM input)
-    * khmer 2.0+ (`pip install khmer`) (for detecting low-frequency adapter contamination)
+    * khmer 2.0+ (for detecting low-frequency adapter contamination)
     * jinja2 (for user-defined report formats)
     * [ngs](https://github.com/ncbi/ngs) (for SRA streaming)